me-no-dev/KissKONG/README.md

 This is a written-from-scratch code to communicate with KISS FC and control MAX7456 to disaply OSD GUI

+#### Code is currently compatible with MinimOSD hardware and any ATmega328p with MAX7456 on default SPI pins

 Both ```KissAndMsp``` and ```MAX7456``` are stand-alone libs that can be used in other projects.

 To be able to use the menu to change settings, ARM MUST be set to be controlled by a switch!